oldhobo/training/README.md

-# Ruby on Rails Tutorial: First application
+# Rails Training

-This is the first application for the [*Ruby on Rails Tutorial](http://railstutorial.org/) by [Michael Hartl](http://michaelhartl.com/).
-YE.
+Test website based on the [*Ruby on Rails tutorials*](http://ruby.railstutorial.org/).
+Made by an old hobo.